Victor-Guerrero-Devs/programming-books/responsive-web-design/05-grid-layout.md

 - now very easy to use thanks to official support
 - main idea is that we define the size of columns and rows inside of them
 - we change the width of the columns in relation to viewport width

+Goes along and talks about some of its properties and functions like `minmax()`